radical-cybertools/radical.pilot/docs/source/user_guide/getting_started.rst

-.. _chapter_example_gettinstarted:
+.. _chapter_example_getting_started:

 ***************
 Getting Started
 ***************

-**This is where you should start if you are new to RADICAL-Pilot.
-It is highly recommended that you carefully read and understand all of this before you go off and start developing your own applications.**

-In this chapter we explain the main components of RADICAL-Pilot and the foundations of their function and their interplay.
-For your convenience, you can find a fully working example at the end of this page.
+In this chapter we will walk the reader through the most basic RP application example.
 After you have worked through this chapter, you will understand how to launch a local ComputePilot and use a UnitManager to schedule and run ComputeUnits (tasks) on it.

-Throughout this chapter you will also find links to more advanced topics like launching ComputePilots on remote HPC clusters and scheduling.
+.. note:: The reader is assumed to be familiar with the general RP concepts as
+          described in :ref:`chapter_overview` for reference.

 .. note:: This chapter assumes that you have successfully installed RADICAL-Pilot on
           (see chapter :ref:`chapter_installation`).

-Loading the Module
+Loading the Module, Follow the application execution
 ------------------

 In order to use RADICAL-Pilot in your Python application, you need to import the